Music Theatre Wichita

 Music Theatre Wichita is a summer musical theatre, which has produced over 200 Broadway-scale productions since its founding in 1972.
-Founded as Music Theatre of Wichita in 1972 to provide summertime entertainment inside the 2100-seat Concert Hall of the newly built Century II Complex in downtown Wichita, Kansas, the organization has had only three artistic producers to date: founding producing director Jim Miller (1972-1979), John Holly (1980-1987) and current producing artistic director Wayne Bryan (1988–present).
+Founded as Music Theatre of Wichita in 1972 to provide summertime entertainment inside the 2100-seat Concert Hall of the newly built Century II Complex in downtown Wichita, Kansas, the organization has had only four artistic producers to date: founding producing director Jim Miller (1972-1979), John Holly (1980-1987), Wayne Bryan (1988-2021) and current producing artistic director Brian J. Marcum (2021–present).
 The organization adopted its current name and logo in May 2014.

 Theatre history

 Music Theatre of Wichita was established in 1972 by a group of local business leaders who raised $100,000 to fund it as a community theatre and hired Jim Miller as the first director.
 Under Miller, the group relied on local teachers and performers.
 After Miller left in 1979, his assistant, John Holly, took over.
 Starting with an initial annual budget of $460,000, Holly shifted the company's emphasis to a more professional framework, using more Equity talent and rules.
 Holly left after 14 seasons to take a position with Theatre Under The Stars in Houston, and was replaced by Wayne Bryan, who had been a guest performer and director for the company.

 Each summer a resident company of college-aged performers and technicians works with established professionals from Broadway and Hollywood.
 More than 1,000 aspiring singer-dancer-actors audition each March for the resident performing company.
 Five large-scale musicals are produced in-house each summer, during a 10-week period, with performances taking place from Wednesday to Sunday every other week.

 In its four decades of operation, the repertoire has included a world premiere (the revised version of the collegiate musical Good News! in 1993) and regional premieres, including Honk!, for which the company recorded the first full cast album.

 Sets and costumes for many of the MTWichita shows have become popular for other productions in North America.

 The theatre's youth-oriented initiatives include an apprentice program, an intern program, a Teen Choir, and the Jester Awards, annually saluting excellence in high school musical theatre production in south central Kansas.
 Beginning in June 2009, two Jester recipients have been sent each year to New York for the National High School Musical Theater Awards (the "Jimmys").

 The theatre has garnered favorable press from such theatrical writers as Peter Filichia and Robert Osborne.
 The theatre's current annual budget is just over three million dollars.
 It has received local and state awards for excellence.
 Music Theatre Wichita is the highest subscribed non-profit arts organization in the state of Kansas.